-Here we go with another batch of old journal entries.
-During these weeks I had a nice little break in Bournemouth, and a couple of trips to Exeter to meet the friends I was preparing to go to Spain with.
+Here we go with another batch of journal entries.
+During these weeks I had a nice little break in Bournemouth, and a couple of trips to Exeter to meet the friends I’m preparing to go to Spain with.
 And with that upcoming trip in mind, I’ve also included the first entry from May, so that my next post can be dedicated exclusively to my overseas adventure.
 So I hope you enjoy!

 Monday April 9, 2007

 This is the last day of my long week off work.
 It’s been a nice relaxing week too.
 In particular, I went and stayed with my best mate S, as he’s got some free time having finished the spring term at university.

 So I went up to Bournemouth on Tuesday, and after I arrived we got some drinks and two boxes of Strongbow cider from Asda, as it was on special offer.
 Then he made Spanish chicken and rice, and it was very nice.
 We then had a game of Trivial Pursuit, which I had successfully copied on to a CD for him to keep, and he won.
 Then, that evening, we watched two movies – Cars (an animated Pixar film) and Under Siege (an action film starring Steven Seagal).
 Both were pretty good.

 On Wednesday, we met A & T and a couple of their friends for lunch at Dylan’s (the uni bar).
 A & T are the two we went to Blackpool with in February, so of course I couldn’t resist bringing up the Basingstoke reference again!
 S & I had burgers.
 After that, S & I went into town.
 We went into the library so he could return one book and pick up another, then we played some crazy golf and air hockey.